miumigy/rtco2/README.md

-# Transportation Route & CO₂e Calculator
+# Simple Transportation Route & CO₂e Calculator

 A single-page web application that lets you **compare land, sea, and air transport routes** and estimate well-to-wheel CO₂-equivalent emissions.
 Built with Leaflet, Turf.js, and public routing / geocoding APIs, the simulator is completely client-side—no backend required.